-(a) Impairment of loans and receivables
+(a) Impairment of trade and other receivables

-The Group and the Company assesses at each reporting date whether there is any objective evidence that a financial asset is impaired.
-To determine whether there is objective evidence of impairment, the Group and the Company considers factors such as the probability of insolvency or significant financial difficulties of the debtor and default or significant delay in payments.
+The Group and the Company assess at each reporting date whether there is any objective evidence that a financial asset is impaired.
+To determine whether there is objective evidence of impairment, the Group and the Company consider factors such as the probability of insolvency or significant financial difficulties of the debtor and default or significant delay in payments.

 Where there is objective evidence of impairment, the amount and timing of future cash flows are estimated based on historical loss experience for assets with similar credit risk characteristics.
-The carrying amount of the Group and of the company loans and receivables at the reporting date is disclosed in Note 20.
+The carrying amount of the Group's and of the Company's trade and other receivables at the reporting date is disclosed in Note 20.